-It’s senior year, and so far, you’re in the top 10% of your graduating class.
-You begin applying for colleges and realize, yet again, you’re asked to provide proof that your strengths go beyond academics.
+It’s senior year, and you’re applying to colleges.
+Some of your stretch and target schools are test-optional.
+While completing the applications, you realize you’ll need proof that your strengths go beyond academics.
 Specifically, you should include a letter of recommendation about your character.
 Your mind instantly begins to wonder.
 Who should I ask?
 What will they say?
 What have I done that make a good impression?
 After years of hard work, why is this important?
 My academic transcript shows I’m a great student, right?

 That’s just it!
 The academic transcript does show you are a great student.
-The same goes for the other thousands of other students you’re competing for college, a job, or scholarship.
+But the same goes for the thousands of other students competing for college admission or scholarships.
 Standing out can seem impossible.
-But, what isn’t the same is a letter of recommendation that showcases your personal story, character strengths, goals, and commitment.
-It paints a picture representative of what you can contribute with what you learn.
+But, a letter of recommendation showcases your personal story, character strengths, goals, and commitment.
+In addition, it paints a picture representative of what you can contribute.
 College and employers always want to know who you are in addition to what you can do.
+VolunteerCrowd’s new Letter of Recommendation Service is designed for holistic admissions applications.

 DEMONSTRATED CHARACTER STRENGTHS MATTER